Pesky flies can start invading your home and outdoor spaces.

 Drains are another breeding ground for flies, so regularly clean drainage pipes and other plumbing outlets.

-Pour boiling water or baking soda and vinegar down the drain as well.
-Flushing out the drain will also remove fly larvae.
+Pour boiling water down the drain, or use baking soda and vinegar.
+Flushing the drain may help remove organic buildup and reduce the number of drain fly larvae.

 This is another organic commercial product that provides instant knockdown and long-term protection against flies and many other flying and crawling insects on the farm.

 This product is a liquid suspension of Beauveria bassiana.
-Flies will be parasitized by Beauveria bassiana spores, become infected, and die.
+The spores of Beauveria bassiana infect flies, eventually killing them and helping reduce future infestations.

-balEnce will also leave a residue to control future infestations.
+balEnce Fly Spray will also leave a residue to control future infestations.

-Also, replace or repair slates and gaps on the roof, and, if possible, protect the property from flies by putting in fly screens.
+Also, repair roof gaps and, if possible, protect the property from flies by installing fly screens.

-Light traps are highly recommended to catch flies and other flying insects indoors.
-Use it to get rid of house flies, mosquitoes, gnats, and more.
+Light traps can be an effective way to catch flies and other flying insects indoors.
+Use them to get rid of house flies, mosquitoes, gnats, and more.

 Next, punch holes in the top and thread a piece of wire through the holes.
 Hang wherever needed.
-The critters will smell the bait and fly into the bottle, where it will be difficult for them to get out.
+The critters will smell the bait and fly into the bottle, where they will find it difficult to get out.

 Takeaway

-Flies are not only a nuisance, but some can also spread bacteria [2].
-These natural methods can help control them safely.
+Flies are not only a nuisance, but some can also spread bacteria [3].
+These natural methods can help safely control house flies and other nuisance fly species.

 Add comment